 GCSE English Literature is often studied in addition to GCSE English Language.
-The literature course is designed to provide exposure to all genres of literature of high quality, from Shakespeare to the 21st century.
+The literature course is designed to provide exposure to all genres of literature of high quality, ranging from English literary icons including Shakespeare and Dickens to an engaging mixture of classic and contemporary poetry.
 In reading and writing about literature, students develop highly transferable analytical and technical skills.
 Far from simply being a ‘subject’, the study of English Literature draws together and develops broad cultural, historical and linguistic awareness.
 The course provides an excellent foundation for the study of English Literature at A level.

 What skills do I need?